Matvezy/AnimeDiffusion/README.md

 This project utilizes the Tagged Anime Illustrations dataset from Kaggle, which is not included in the repository and can be found here: https://www.kaggle.com/datasets/mylesoneill/tagged-anime-illustrations

-This project is for my learning purposes, and it is currently in the development stage.
-SageMaker training code is not posted in this repositroy due to data privacy issues.